-The most recent state-wide compilation of snowline estimates for the late Wisconsin was based on cirque-floor altitudes (Péwé, 1975).
-These show a spatial pattern similar to the modern Page 17 of 36 snowline, namely a southwest moisture source and prominent orographic effects on the windward and leeward side of major mountain ranges.
-More recent studies indicate that glacier ELAs were generally 300-600 m lower across Alaska during the LGM (Hamilton and Porter.
-1975; Kaufman and Hopkins, 1986; Mann and Peteet, 1994; Stillwell and Kaufman, 1996; Manley et al., 1997; Briner and Kaufman, 2000; Balascio et al., 2005b).
-This relatively minor ELA lowering contrasts with a more typical mid-latitude value of 1000 m (Broecker and Denton, 1990) and has long been attributed to arid conditions related to increased continentality resulting from the emergence of the Bering-Chukchi platform during eustatic sea-level lowering (e.g., Hopkins et al., 1982).
-Moisture sources may have been further restricted as sea-ice cover expanded over the Aleutian basin in southern Bering Sea to the southwest (Sancetta et al., 1984) and the Beaufort Sea in the north (Phillips and Grantz, 1997).
-Further southwest, in the northwestern Pacific, however, more recent multi-proxy evidence indicates that sea-surface temperature was not significantly lower at 20 ka compared with the Holocene (Sarnthein et al., 2006).
+The only comprehensive state-wide compilation of snowline estimates for the late Wisconsin was based on cirque-floor altitudes (Péwé, 1975).
+These show a spatial pattern similar to the modern snowline, namely a south-west moisture source and prominent orographic effects on the windward and leeward side of major mountain ranges.
+Studies of individual mountain ranges indicate that glacier ELAs were generally 300-600 m lower across Alaska during the LGM (Hamilton and Porter, 1975; Kaufman and Hopkins, 1986; Mann and Peteet, 1994; Stilwell and Kaufman, 1996; Manley et al., 1997; Briner and Kaufman, 2000; Balascio et al., 2005b).
+This relatively minor ELA lowering contrasts with a more typical mid-latitude value of 1000 m (Broecker and Denton, 1990) and has long been attributed to arid conditions related to increased continentality resulting from the emergence of the Bering-Chukchi platform during eustatic sea-level lowering (e.g. Hopkins, 1982).
+Moisture sources may have been further restricted as sea-ice cover expanded over the Aleutian basin in the southern Bering Sea to the south-west (Sancetta et al., 1984) and the Beaufort Sea in the north (Phillips and Grantz, 1997).
+Farther south-west, in the northwestern Pacific, however, more recent multi-proxy evidence indicates that sea-surface temperature was not significantly lower at 20 ka compared with the Holocene (Sarnthein et al., 2006).
 Similarly, in the Gulf of Alaska, dinoflagellate cyst assemblages indicate little change in temperature and sea-ice cover (de Vernal et al., 2005).
-On land, cold and dry conditions during the late Wisconsin are inferred from pollen records, which reveal a sparsely vegetated landscape dominated by herbaceous tundra across Alaska (e.g., Anderson et al., 2004).
-Hydrologic-balance models informed by lake-level evidence indicate considerable reduction in effective moisture (Barber and Finney, 2000).
-In contrast, paleobotanical and fossil insect data from central and northern Bering land bridge indicate mesic conditions during the late Wisconsin (Elias et al., 1997), and a relatively mild LGM temperature depression (Elias, 2001).
-Pollen and lake-status indicate that, although generally cold and arid, central Beringia may have been slightly more mesic than interior Alaska (Ager, 2003).
+On land, cold and dry conditions during the late Wisconsin are inferred from pollen records, which reveal a sparsely vegetated landscape dominated by herbaceous tundra across Alaska (e.g. Anderson et al., 2004).
+Hydrological-balance models informed by lake-level evidence indicate considerable reduction in effective moisture (Barber and Finney, 2000).
+Pollen and lake status indicate that, although generally cold and arid, central Beringia may have been slightly more mesic than interior Alaska, and summers may have been warm enough to support poplar trees (Ager, 2003).
+Fossil insect data from the central Beringia indicate relatively mild LGM temperature depression (Elias, 2001).

-The paleoenvironmental evidence for cold conditions in Alaska contrasts with results of paleoclimate modeling for the LGM.
-General circulation models (GCMs) consistently show enhanced southwesterly flow of warm air into Alaska (e.g., Kutzbach et al., 1998).
-Recent simulations using Community Climate System Model version 3 (CCSM3) clearly depict significantly warmer-than-modern (pre-industrial) annual temperature across Alaska during the LGM, although the simulated warming diminishes with the height of Laurentide Ice Sheet (Otto-Bliesner et al., 2006).
-Seasonally resolved output from CCSM3 (B. Otto-Bliesner, pers comn, 2007) shows that the warming occurs during both winter and summer months.
+The palaeoenvironmental evidence for cold conditions in Alaska contrasts with results of palaeoclimate modelling for the LGM.
+General circulation models (GCMs) consistently show enhanced southwesterly flow of warm air into Alaska (e.g. Kutzbach et al., 1998).
+Recent simulations using Community Climate System Model version 3 (CCSM3) clearly depict significantly warmer-than-modern (pre-industrial) annual temperature across Alaska during the LGM, although the simulated warming diminishes with the height of the Laurentide Ice Sheet (Otto-Bliesner et al., 2006).
+Seasonally resolved output from CCSM3 (B. Otto-Bliesner, pers. comm., 2007) shows that the warming occurs during both winter and summer months.
 The model also shows decreased precipitation across Alaska, except for the Gulf of Alaska.
-The models are consistent with the paleo-glacier evidence that clearly attests to limited ice extent in Alaska compared with most northern high-latitude regions.
-We suggest that glacier expansion in Alaska was limited not only by decreased precipitation, which is well known from the paleoenvironmental record, but also by a lack of significant summer cooling during the LGM.
+The models are consistent with the palaeo-glacier evidence that clearly attests to limited ice extent in Alaska compared with most northern high-latitude regions, and with a southwesterly moisture source for glaciers in the Brooks Range (Balascio et al., 2005b).
+On the other hand, the models are inconsistent with findings of northeasterly winds in northern Alaska during the LGM (e.g. Muhs et al., 2003).
+Regardless, we suggest that glacier expansion in Alaska was limited not only by decreased precipitation, which is well known from the palaeoenvironmental record, but also by a lack of significant summer cooling during the LGM.